-NC FAST - North Carolina Families Accessing Services through Technology - was developed as a tool to improve the way eligibility was determined and benefits given for a whole spectrum of services, such as Food and Nutrition Services, Medicaid, Work First and Child Care.
-The NC FAST program is designed to improve the way NC DHHS and the 100 county departments of social services conduct business.
+NC FAST – North Carolina Families Accessing Services through Technology – was developed as a tool to improve the way eligibility was determined and benefits given for a whole spectrum of services, such as Food and Nutrition Services, Medicaid, Work First and Child Care.
+The NC FAST program is designed to improve the way the N.C.
+Department of Health and Human Services (DHHS) and the 100 county departments of social services conduct business.
 NC FAST introduces new technological tools and business processes that will enable staff to spend less time performing administrative tasks and more time assisting families.

 While there have been some technical difficulties switching over the systems, Wake County is working with the State to ensure that the system works properly and is streamlined.
-While users may experience some delay initially, they should know that Human Services is taking multiple steps to make sure their case is handled.
+While users may experience some delays initially, they should know that Wake County Human Services (WCHS) is taking multiple steps to make sure their case is handled.

 NC FAST in Wake County

 The NC FAST case management system is in the second year of a multiyear rollout of economic services programs.
 Wake County completed the conversion of the Food and Nutrition Services program into NC FAST in 2013 and began taking applications for Medicaid in the new system in October 2013.
 Conversion of all active Medicaid and Work First cases will take place during 2014.

 While converting to NC FAST, Human Services is experiencing a backlog in processing applications and recertifications for Medicaid.
 The staff is working as quickly as possible to catch up, and we apologize for the delay.

 Here are a few things to keep in mind:

 - If you are eligible to receive benefits, you will receive backdated benefits.

 - We are working to process your applications and recertifications as quickly as possible, but if it takes longer than expected, you will receive benefits from the day your application or recertification was supposed to take effect.